 “The governor and Honolulu’s mayor have said that stay-at-home restrictions will likely be lifted gradually,” according to Hawaii News Now.
 In a microcosm of America, with each state deciding how best to reopen, Hawaii as a state and its cities are diverging on phase one of reopening.

 Even before stay at home orders expired at the end of April, some Idaho businesses were already disobeying the Republican governor to welcome customers into gyms and bars.
 “Wayne Hoffman, president of the Idaho Freedom Foundation, an influential libertarian lobbying group, told his supporters to openly defy the extended order to kickstart the economy,” per Boise State Public Radio.
 Governor Brad Little has announced a four-phase approach to reopening Idaho with churches and daycares allowed to open on May 1, hair salons, gyms, and restaurants on May 16, and more restrictions being lifted before finishing up the full reopening in mid-June.
-Read these uplifting stories of neighbors helping each other during the Coronavirus crisis.

 It is clear that Governor J.B.
 Pritzker is considering easing restrictions on public spaces and businesses, but also on the table is an extension of the stay at home order.
 It currently runs through the month of April, as state officials announced 2,724 more known cases of the new coronavirus on April 25.
 This was the highest single-day total since the start of the outbreak.
 Pritzker has extended the stay at home order for the state through May 30.